IHE/ITI.MHD/README.md

 1. make sure there is a page for security, privacy, provenance, safety, error handling, dependency,
 1. bring in the test scripts from Bill's test infrastructure
 1. get the DependsOn on FormatCode IG working (suspect the formatcode IG is not fully registered, asked Grahame for help)
-1. Convert Folder and SubmissionSet narrative to the use of List.
-Narrative today is mostly right out of existing MHD and thus uses DocumentManifest.
 1. Full complement of Provide bundle examples
-1. Add query parameter for ihe type
+1. Add query parameter for ihe type -- NEED HELP
-1. make hotlinks as appropriate out of all references to Technical Framework profiles.ihe.net
 1. various other TODO tags found in the source input
 1. cleanup all build warnings and info (moving to ignore warnings anything that is proven to be acceptable)